Deputy Director of the Central Intelligence Agency: In popular culture

-In the novel The Hunt for Red October, the character Vice Admiral James Greer is the fictional deputy director of the CIA; former U.S. Marine Jack Ryan takes over this role after Admiral Greer's death in Clear and Present Danger.
+In the novel The Hunt for Red October, the character Vice Admiral James Greer is the fictional deputy director of the CIA; former U.S. marine Jack Ryan takes over this role after Admiral Greer's death in Clear and Present Danger.
 He subsequently retires from the position following a highly publicized media scandal and the detonation of a nuclear weapon at the Super Bowl in The Sum of All Fears.

 In the animated sitcom American Dad!, the character Avery Bullock is the fictional deputy director of the CIA.

 In the video game Call of Duty: Black Ops 6, the character Daniel Livingstone is the fictional deputy director of the CIA.

+In the TV series The Boys, the character Susan L. Raynor is the fictional deputy director of the CIA.